 Tendring District is located in the north east of Essex, formed from the historic Tendring Hundred.
 In its current configuration, the District was formed on 1st April 1974 by a merger of the Boroughs of Harwich, Brightlingsea, Clacton and Frinton & Walton Urban Districts, and Tendring Rural District.
-The District is located to the east of Colchester, and formed of low-lying coastal land between the estuaries of the Rivers Stour and Colne, its shoreline stretching over 60km.
-The area has a rich and varied landscape, and a wealth of heritage which reflects its significant past.
+The District is located to the east of Colchester, and comprises the Tendring plateau fringed by low-lying coastal land between the estuaries of the Rivers Stour and Colne, its shoreline stretching over 60km.
+This rich and varied landscape contains a wealth of heritage which reflects its significant past.